Zappandy/deep_learning/Dive_Into_Learning/3_4-Softmax_Regression/README.md

 The one-hot encoding is translated to probabilities.
 Cross-Entropy Loss is the expected value of the loss for a distribution over labels.

+## Information Theory Basics

+- Entropy: Minimum amount of nats to encode data from the P distribution.
+	- nat: 1/log(2) --> aprox 1.44 bit
+	- If you wonder what a “nat” is, it is the equivalent of bit but when using a code with base e rather than one with base 2
+	- This amount of nats to encode it is represented as H[P]
+- Surprisal: When we have subsequent tokens for compression that we cannot predict, i.e. they *surprise* us
+	- Our surprise is greater when we assigned an event lower probability.
+	- When an event holds a low probability is given, its surprisal is high.
+In short, we can think of the cross-entropy classification objective in two ways: (i) as maximizing the likelihood of the observed data; and (ii) as minimizing our surprisal (and thus the number of bits) required to communicate the labels.